ashfakhm/ashfakhm/README.md

 ## Hi there 👋
+I’m Ashfakh M, a Computer Science Student @Farook College

+I Like To Explore tech And Code My Creative Ideas.

 <!--
 **ashfakhm/ashfakhm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.